mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/running-jobs-in-remote-regions/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-As described in [fault domain awareness and capacity extension for services](/mesosphere/dcos/2.0/deploying-services/fault-domain-awareness/), DC/OS supports fault domain awareness.
+As described in [fault domain awareness and capacity extension for services](/mesosphere/dcos/2.0/deploying-services/fault-domain-awareness/), DC/OS&trade; supports fault domain awareness.
 If your cluster is configured over multiple regions or zones, it is possible to schedule your Metronome job to run in a remote region, or a specific zone.

 # Local and remote regions

-- The **local region** is the region running the Mesos master nodes.
+- The **local region** is the region running the Apache&reg; Mesos&reg; master nodes.
 - A **remote region** contains only Mesos agent nodes.

 # Use